From Monolith to Composition — Simplifying AppContext

 // ...only modal-related state and effects

-}The key architectural win: replacing useWindowResize with matchMedia.
-Instead of firing on every pixel during a resize, the modal provider now listens only for breakpoint transitions:
+}The win I cared about most was replacing useWindowResize with matchMedia.
+Instead of firing on every pixel of a resize, the modal provider now listens only for breakpoint crossings:

 // BEFORE: fires on every frame during resize